frederic-perez/AmE-dictionary/data/dictionary.md

 __landmark__ _adj_ _A landmark case in 1983._
 __landscape__ _n_ _Landscape gardening._
 __landslide__ _n_ :nine::m: __1a__ The downward sliding of a relatively dry mass of earth and rock. __b__ The mass that slides.
 Also called landslip. __2a__ A percentage of votes greatly exceeding the required margin of victory. _Kasich scored a landslide victory in a swing state._ __b__ An election that sweeps a party or candidate into office. __3__ A great victory. _I will win the game by a near landslide._
-__languish__ _v_ :three: (languishing) To suffer deprivation, hardship, or neglect. _Syn_ decline, waste away, fade away, flag, weaken, wilt _He languished in prison for nearly two decades before he was exonerated._
+__languish__ _v_ :four: (languishing) To suffer deprivation, hardship, or neglect. _Syn_ decline, waste away, fade away, flag, weaken, wilt _He languished in prison for nearly two decades before he was exonerated._
 __languor__ _n_ A dreamy, lazy mood or quality. _Syn_ dreaminess _His eyes gathered in and reflected the light and languor of the summer day._
 __lank__ _adj_ :two::hammer: _Her hair hung in lank locks._
 __lanky__ _adj_ :five::hammer: